SketchyMaze/guidebook/docs/custom-doodads/api-reference.md

 **New in v0.8.0**

 Check if the doodad is the player character.
 Some enemy creature doodads check this so as to disable their normal A.I. movement pattern and allow player controls to set its animations.

+### Self.Doodad() Doodad

+**New in v0.14.0**

+This returns the Doodad object associated with the current actor.
+A non-exhaustive list of some of its useful properties include:

+* Filename string
+* Size Rect

 ### Self.GetTag(string name) string